 Even though there are many things you want to change during the rebranding process, it’s important to maintain some consistency for your clients.

-This can include the colour scheme, tagline, product packaging etc. It’s also important to remember to not rebrand so much that it’s completely unfamiliar.
+This can include the color scheme, tagline, product packaging etc. It’s also important to remember to not rebrand so much that it’s completely unfamiliar.

-If you go for an entirely new look and feel, your clients may not recognise your company in your new brand.
-The best way to go about it is to have a recognisable transition between your old branding and your new one.
+If you go for an entirely new look and feel, your clients may not recognize your company in your new brand.
+The best way to go about it is to have a recognizable transition between your old branding and your new one.